 Centre sold vehicle data to private firm in 2014 ignoring objections on pricing, privacy: Report

-Fast lane, a private auto tech company, obtained the data of the entire country at the price of 20 paise per vehicle.
+Fast Lane, a private auto tech company, obtained the entire country’s data for 20 paise per vehicle.

 The Centre sold India’s entire vehicle registration database to a private company in 2014 despite government officials flagging concerns of the data being sold cheap, The Wire reported on Friday, citing documents obtained through Right to Information Act queries.

-In a September 2014 deal, an automobile technology solutions company called the Fast Lane Automotive Private Limited signed a contract with the Union transport ministry for bulk data sharing.
+In a September 2014 deal, an automobile technology solutions company called Fast Lane Automotive Private Limited signed a contract with the Union transport ministry for bulk data sharing.
 Notably, the deal was signed without conducting an auction for finding the market price of the data, to which Fast Lane had exclusive access, according to the report.

 Over the next several months, the deal faced several objections from government officials over pricing of the data, privacy issues and granting a grace period on the contract to Fast Lane.

 However, it was not until February 2016 that that the transport ministry decided to cut off the supply of data to Fast Lane.
-Meanwhile, Fast Lane still owns the data as Union Transport minister Nitin Gadkari told the Lok Sabha in February 2021 that the government has not considered asking private firms to delete the data shared with them.
+Besides this, Fast Lane still owns the data as Union Transport minister Nitin Gadkari told the Lok Sabha in February 2021 that the government has not considered asking private firms to delete the data shared with them.

 Fast Lane made a fortune